Electronic-Mango/reddit-python-api/README.md

 ###  From source

  1. Install all packages from `requirements.txt`
- 1. Fill Reddit app ID and secret either in `settings.yml`, in `.env` or as environment variables
+ 1. Fill Reddit app ID and secret either in `settings.yml` or in a custom one
  1. Run `src/main.py` via Python

 ### Docker

- 1. Fill Reddit app ID and secret in `.env` in project root
+ 1. Fill Reddit app ID and secret in `settings.yml` or in `custom_settings.yml`
  1. Run `docker compose up -d --build`

-You can skip `--build` flag on subsequent runs if you didn't change the source code.
+You can skip `--build` flag on subsequent runs if you didn't change the source code, but keep in mind that by default `custom_settings.yml` is added to the docker image.

-`.env` is not added to the Docker image, just used as a source for environment variables.
-So if you make any changes there, just restart the container.
-There's no need to rebuild the image.
+Any changes there will require image rebuild.

+You can get around this by modifying value of `CUSTOM_SETTINGS_PATH` in `docker-compose.yml` to point to a file in a mounted volume.